adrianabreu/MonsterHBot/README.md

 It will print the weakness of that monster

 ##To Do:
-  1. Give format to wekaness
-  2. Look for armor sets
+  1. Look for armor sets
   2. More control errors
+  3. When mk is ready, use it
+  4.